yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 Perhaps one of the most insidious developments of the world we live in today is the pervasiveness of fake news.

 Once Russia invaded Ukraine, I began watching [1420 by Daniil Orain](https://www.youtube.com/@1420channel) street interviews of Russians.
-I wanted to understand how they felt about the invasion, how they saw what their government was doing.
+I wanted to understand what they felt about the invasion, how they saw what their government was doing.
 Beyond their evident self-censorship, one thing I noticed a lot of was a reference to a so-called "[information war](https://en.wikipedia.org/wiki/Russian_information_war_against_Ukraine)".

 This was Russian propaganda to manipulate the news cycle and to flood the information space of Russian media, in order to misinform their own citizens.